Team-Resurgent/PrometheOS-Firmware/README.md

 Please see below for instructions regarding PrometheOS and how to use.

-BEWARE: It is recommended you have a external xenium programmer incase your no longer able to boot into PrometheOS
+BEWARE: It is recommended you have a external xenium programmer incase you're no longer able to boot into PrometheOS

 ## System Requirements
 ### Minimum